-While psoriasis can occur before PsA, not everyone who has psoriasis will get this form of arthritis.
-In fact, estimates of such an incidence range between 10 to 30 percent.
-This means that the majority of psoriasis patients won’t get PsA.
-Some people with psoriasis might develop another type of arthritis, such as rheumatoid arthritis.
+Not everyone with psoriasis will get PsA.
+In fact, PsA only affects about 30% of people with psoriasis.
+This means that the majority of people with psoriasis won’t get PsA.
+It’s possible for some people with psoriasis to develop another type of arthritis, such as rheumatoid arthritis.

 It’s important to consider the incidence of autoimmune diseases in your family.
-Though there is no single identifiable cause of PsA, family history seems to play a large role.
-The Cleveland Clinic estimates that about 40 percent of people with PsA have a family history of arthritis and/or psoriasis.
+Though there’s no single identifiable cause of PsA, genetic predisposition seems to have a role.
+About

-According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), PsA is the most prevalent in adults aged 30 to 50.
-Still, PsA can develop in any age group.
-This includes children.
+According to the National Psoriasis Foundation, PsA is the most common in adults ages 30 to 50.
+Still, PsA can develop in any age group, including children.
 If you’re under the age of 30, you shouldn’t assume that you can’t get PsA.

 PsA can cause one or more of the following symptoms: